shashankkumarlal/Marketing-Strategist-Ai-Agent/README.md

-##Marketing-Strategist-Ai-Agent
+# Marketing-Strategist-Ai-Agent

-🧠 Marketing Strategist AI Agent using Groq API and Serper Web Search
+🧠 **Marketing Strategist AI Agent using Groq API and Serper Web Search**

 An intelligent chatbot powered by Groq's LLaMA 3 model combined with live web search via Serper API.
 This agent acts as a world-class marketing strategist to help with market research, competitor analysis, campaign planning, content ideas, budget optimization, and performance tracking — all enriched with up-to-date real-time information fetched from the internet.

 Built to run easily on Google Colab.

-##Features
+---

+## Features

-#Market research and competitor analysis using Groq's LLaMA 3 AI model
+- Market research and competitor analysis using Groq's LLaMA 3 AI model

-#Real-time web search powered by Serper API for fresh, relevant insights
+- Real-time web search powered by Serper API for fresh, relevant insights

-#Campaign planning, content ideation, and budget optimization recommendations
+- Campaign planning, content ideation, and budget optimization recommendations

-#Seamless integration of AI knowledge with live internet data
+- Seamless integration of AI knowledge with live internet data

+---

-##How to get the API keys
+## How to get the API keys

-🔑 How to Get a Groq API Key
+### 🔑 How to Get a Groq API Key

-Go to the Groq Developer Portal: https://console.groq.com
+1. Go to the Groq Developer Portal: [https://console.groq.com](https://console.groq.com)

-Sign in or create a new account (Google or GitHub login supported)
+2. Sign in or create a new account (Google or GitHub login supported)

-After logging in, click API Keys in the sidebar
+3. After logging in, click **API Keys** in the sidebar

-Click + New Key, give it a name (e.g., MarketingAgentKey), then click Create
+4. Click **+ New Key**, give it a name (e.g., MarketingAgentKey), then click **Create**

-Copy the generated API key and paste it into your Colab code under groq_api_key
+5. Copy the generated API key and paste it into your Colab code under `groq_api_key`

+---

-##🔍 How to Get a Serper API Key (for Web Search)
+### 🔍 How to Get a Serper API Key (for Web Search)

-Visit the Serper API site: https://serper.dev/
+1. Visit the Serper API site: [https://serper.dev/](https://serper.dev/)

-Sign up for a free account or log in if you already have one
+2. Sign up for a free account or log in if you already have one

-Once logged in, navigate to the API keys section
+3. Once logged in, navigate to the **API keys** section

-Generate a new API key
+4. Generate a new API key

-Copy the API key and paste it into your Colab code under serper_api_key
+5. Copy the API key and paste it into your Colab code under `serper_api_key`

-##Usage
+---

+## Usage

-Replace the placeholders in your Colab notebook for both Groq and Serper API keys
+- Replace the placeholders in your Colab notebook for both Groq and Serper API keys

-Run the notebook to start the Marketing Strategist Agent
+- Run the notebook to start the Marketing Strategist Agent

-Ask marketing-related questions, especially those involving competitors or industry trends, to see live web data integrated into responses
+- Ask marketing-related questions, especially those involving competitors or industry trends, to see live web data integrated into responses

+---

-##Example Question to Test Web Search
+## Example Question to Test Web Search

-"Who are the top digital marketing platforms in 2025 and what are their latest features?"
+> "Who are the top digital marketing platforms in 2025 and what are their latest features?"

 This question triggers the agent to fetch recent, real-time data from the web, allowing you to verify that the web search integration is working correctly.

+---

+## License

+MIT License